Karpathy's LLM Wiki Points in the Right Direction — But It's Still Stuck on Your Laptop

 - You're a developer comfortable with Claude Code or Codex

-- You enjoy the Obsidian graph view and plugin ecosystem
+- You like Obsidian's graph view and plugins

-- You want your AI agents to read/write your knowledge base remotely
+- You want AI agents to read and write your knowledge base remotely

-- You need semantic search across a growing knowledge base
+- You need semantic search across a growing library

-- You work across multiple AI tools and need a shared knowledge layer
+- You use multiple AI tools and want a shared knowledge layer

-- You want AI to proactively capture knowledge during conversations
+- You want the AI to proactively capture knowledge during conversation

-Use both: There's nothing stopping you from using KnowMine as your "compiled knowledge layer" while keeping raw sources in Obsidian locally.
-MCP is an interoperability standard — that's the point.
+You can run both.
+Nothing stops you from using KnowMine as the compiled knowledge layer while keeping raw sources in local Obsidian.
+MCP is an interoperability protocol; that's the point of it.

-- Add the MCP endpoint to your Agent's configuration:
+- Add the MCP endpoint to your agent config:

-knowmine.ai/api/mcp?key=YOUR_KEY - Tell your Agent: "Save this insight to my knowledge base" — and it just works.
+knowmine.ai/api/mcp?key=YOUR_KEY - Tell your agent: "Save this insight to my knowledge base."
+It just works.

-- Search semantically: "What do I know about knowledge management?" — and related entries surface by meaning, not keywords.
+- Search semantically: "What do I know about knowledge management?"
+Related entries surface by meaning, not keywords.

-Karpathy quoted Vannevar Bush's 1945 Memex vision — a personal knowledge store where the connections between documents are as valuable as the documents themselves.
-Bush couldn't solve who would maintain it.
-Karpathy says LLMs solve that.
-We agree — and we think the next step is making that maintained knowledge base accessible to every AI agent you use, from anywhere, through a standard protocol.
+Karpathy quoted Vannevar Bush's 1945 Memex vision: a personal knowledge store where the links between documents matter as much as the documents themselves.
+Bush never answered who would maintain it.
+Karpathy says the LLM can.
+I agree, and the next step is obvious: make that maintained knowledge base reachable through a standard protocol, from anywhere, to every AI agent you use.

-That's what MCP-first means.
-Your knowledge shouldn't be locked in one tool or one machine.
-It should be a service that any AI can call.
+Your knowledge shouldn't be trapped in one tool or one machine.
+It should be a service any AI can call.

 Start building your AI-native knowledge base